Cedar Pergolas & Patio Covers | Fixup Experts — The Woodlands TX

 • Cleanup — debris haul-away, post hole tailings removed, site swept

-• Integrated electrical (lighting, fans, outlets) — done by licensed electrician sub
+• Integrated electrical (lighting, fans, outlets) — done by a professional electrician sub

 • Outdoor kitchen framing for grill, sink, refrigerator, prep counter